Being a Designer is More Than Understanding the Rules

 From there, I’ll provide you with a written proposal outlining the scope of work.
 I’ll start the process of research and information gathering once I receive your deposit—typically 50% of the estimated total.
 We’ll have more conversations together and look at the preliminary materials.

 Throughout the process, we’ll continue to communicate.
-I will tell you exactly what is going on, share my perspective, and help you resolve any problems.
+I will tell you exactly what is happening, share my perspective, and help you resolve any problems.
 We’ll discuss the design of the cover, with several concepts and a couple of rounds of review.
-Next comes the layout of the interior, flowing the final manuscript into the layout, plus manual adjustments, and usually one round of proofreading.
+Next comes the layout of the interior, flowing the final manuscript into the layout, plus manual adjustments and at least one round of proofreading.
 Finally, I prepare the print-ready files and deliver them to you.

 I believe the world is better when we share ideas.
 I never stop learning, growing, or seeking new inspiration, and I take joy in sharing my knowledge with others.